sreegithub19/MERN_stack/README.md

     &nbsp;&nbsp;&nbsp;&nbsp;(ii) npm install<br>
     &nbsp;&nbsp;&nbsp;&nbsp;(iii) npm start<br>
 (8) The app starts running at: http://localhost:3000/jetpunk.html<br>
-(9) The links of the files belonging to the "jetpunk_github_files" folder have been used directly from the "jetpunk_github_files" folder uploaded here in github, which enables Github to act as a database for some of our code files, hence the name GERN.
-(All the files belonging to the jetpunk webpage cannot be used in a similar way due to CORS issues.
-The files producing CORS issues should be saved in our system under the folder name "jetpunk").<br>
+(9) The links of the files belonging to the "jetpunk_github_files" folder have been used directly from the "jetpunk_github_files" folder uploaded here in github, which enables Github to act as a database for some of our code files(All the files belonging to the jetpunk webpage cannot be used in a similar way due to CORS issues.
+The files producing CORS issues should be saved in our system under the folder name "jetpunk").
+The github project is connected to MongoDB, hence covering all the 4 technologies of MERN stack.<br>